 Associate Degree program

 require successful completion of a minimum of 62 credit hours.

 is normally granted for various curricula that are occupational in orientation and are designed to prepare graduates for immediate employment.
 In many cases, these curricula can also apply toward an advanced degree, but this is dependent on baccalaureate degree granting institutions and is not the prime consideration in the design of curricula.
 The curricula for this degree have been developed with the help of various advisory committees that are knowledgeable in the specific career field.
 Requirements are frequently updated as knowledge and skills in these careers change.
 It is best to consult a counselor.

 The Associate of Arts (AA) degree

 is normally granted to students who complete the curricula in education or liberal arts.
 This degree allows students to follow a general program of interdisciplinary study in the liberal arts or combination of liberal arts and career courses.
 If you are planning to transfer to a four-year college or university, this degree will generally meet all requirements for admission to the junior class.
 It is best to consult a counselor.

-are designed by employers and focus on helping students gain the competencies required for entry employment in a variety of fields of work.
+is designed by employers to focus on helping students gain the competencies required for entry-level employment in a variety of fields of work.
 Career Academies are fast track, non-credit courses which require individual screening for admission.